Houses for Sale in Salmon Beach, BC

 Salmon Beach's real estate consists of small cabins, undeveloped lots and the whole area is zoned for seasonal recreational use.
 This is defined as “periodic non-permanent use for seasonal vacations and recreational purposes and not as the principal residence of the owners or occupiers of the lot”.
 Seasonal recreation use is limited to not more than 180 days in a calendar year whether the use is continuous or intermittent.

 The real estate in Salmon Beach is dominated by beautiful cottages, from long-existing homes to new models.
 These rugged models are the epitome of quiet, country living.
 Nature-lovers flock to this charming area of Vancouver Island to take advantage of the warmer climate, the gorgeous beaches, and the breathtaking scenery.
-The cost of owning a simple home in Salmon Beach ranges between $199,000 to approximately $499,000.
 Many of these properties consist of a beautiful stretch of waterfront land.

 Living in Salmon Beach means you will be waking up to the tranquil sounds of the surf and looking out over mountains, the Pacific Ocean, and the beautiful Broken Group Islands.
 Another benefit of living in this remote, recreational community is the wildlife sightings.
 Salmon Beach is known for the various creatures that reside along the shores including whales, sea lions, bald eagles, and an assortment of shellfish such as oysters and clams, ripe for the picking.